shapeoko/Docs/content/helloworld.md

 ##Attach Sharpie
-Using a yaydaday, affix your sharpie to the z-axis spindle carriage assembly.
+Using a piece of tape, affix your sharpie to the z-axis spindle carriage assembly.

 ![Taped Sharpie](http://placehold.it/800x400&text=image+of+taped+sharpie+to+z+gantry)